-Why to buy home warranty insurance
+Why buy home warranty insurance

 Normally, the best time to buy home warranty insurance is when you buy your home.
 That’s when insurance companies offer the best options.
-Warranty insurance protects the buyer if the appliances need repair for most any reason such as wear and tear or accidental damage.
+Warranty insurance protects the buyer if the appliances need repair for almost any reason such as wear and tear or accidental damage.

 Home warranty insurance can even benefit the seller of the home

 Sellers can be responsible for any damage to the home appliance, electrical and plumbing systems, and other covered items between the time of the agreement of sale and the time of the real estate closing.
 If anything happens to these home items while the sale is pending, then the seller is covered.
-Often, the seller will assign the benefits to the buyer in return for proper consideration.
+Often, the seller will assign benefits to the buyer in return for proper consideration.

 Some of the concerns about home warranty purchases

-The disadvantage to buying home warranty insurance is the cost of the premium.
+The disadvantage of buying home warranty insurance is the cost of the premium.
 On average, insurance companies place their bet on the risk that if anything goes wrong, the cost to make the repairs will be less than the cost of the premiums.

-Home buyers and home owners should review how much it would cost to replace their appliances and home systems if something does go wrong.
+Homebuyers and homeowners should review how much it would cost to replace their appliances and home systems if something does go wrong.
 The insurance should cover the cost to replace the items not just to fix them.
-Home buyers and home owners should understand that the cost to replace items will be based on their condition at the time of the damages.
-So, you can’t replace a 10 year old refrigerator with a brand new one.
+Homebuyers and homeowners should understand that the cost to replace items will be based on their condition at the time of the damages.
+So, you can’t replace a 10-year-old refrigerator with a brand new one.
 Older homes are more at risk of something going wrong than brand new ones.
 So, there is a balance between new and old, good condition and poor condition.